All Episodes

 dan friesen

-Fire's right there in the name.
+Fire is right there in the next one.

 jordan holmes

-It's all fire!
+It's all fire.

 dan friesen

-So many of the other fires were smaller in nature, but they contributed to an environment where firefighting resources were spread thin, made worse by a dry season, and the arrival of some bad Santa Ana winds that made fires spread much more easily.
+So many of the other fires were smaller in nature, but they contributed to an environment where firefighting resources were spread thin, made worse by a dry season and the arrival of some bad Santa Ana winds that made fires spread much more easily.

-The Cedar Fire, which the San Diego government describes as, quote, the largest wildland fire in California history, was started, quote, when a hunter became lost and lit a small fire to signal for help.
+The Cedar fire, which the San Diego government describes as, quote, the largest wildland fire in California history, was started, quote, when a hunter became lost and lit a small fire to signal for help.

-One of the other large fires, called the Old Fire, was started by an arsonist named Ricky Lee Fowler, who burned a house down after he was kicked out of it.
+One of the other large fires called the Old Fire was started by an arsonist named Ricky Lee Fowler who burned a house down after he was kicked out of it.

-The fire ended up killing five people, and in 2013 he was found guilty of those murders and sentenced to death.
+The fire ended up killing five people and in 2013 he was found guilty of those murders and sentenced to death.

-Another of the large fires was the Grand Prix Fire, which was suspicious, but was called an accident by investigators in 2004, likely the result of an exhaust spark or cigarette butt.
+Another of the large fires was the Grand Prix fire, which was suspicious, but was called an accident by investigators in 2004, likely the result of an exhaust spark or cigarette butt.

-I'm not sure what evidence Alex is basing his claims on, and he doesn't cite a single source other than his memories of unnamed news things he claimed to have seen, so it seems like maybe he's just talking shit.
+I'm not sure what evidence Alex is basing his claims on, and he doesn't cite a single source other than his memories of unnamed news things he claimed to have seen.

 jordan holmes